13.2. Template Functions

 The min template function and "natural" ordering (operator<).
 The Employee class has two member variables, implying there are two ways to order or compare two Employee objects: alphabetically (more accurately, "ACIIbetically") by name or numerically by id number.
 Programmers implement a class's "natural" order by overloading the "less than" operator.
 However, given two instances of the class as arguments, a class may only define one overloaded operator<, implying that a class can only have one "natural" ordering.
 This example orders two Employee objects by name.

 Both versions of the min function (Figure 2 (a) and (b)) return a const value, complicating the coordination between operator<< and the min function.
-Making me const (a) enables statement (b) to compile and run but limits how programmers can use the Employee inserter.
+Making me const (a) enables statement (b) to compile and run, but limits how programmers can use the Employee inserter.
 Conversely, if me isn't const (a), statement (b) fails.
 In this case, programmers can use statement (c), which works in both cases.

 #include <iostream>